 Here’s a preview of this course:

-Therapists: If your client suffers anxiety, depression or PTSD, and must face the person who likely caused it in court, this federal law may help tremendously.
+Therapists: If your client suffers anxiety, depression or PTSD, and must face the person who likely caused it in court, the federal Americans with Disabilities Act may help tremendously.
 In this course, you’ll learn how to refer your client to court administration for accommodations that may improve his or her executive functionality during legal proceedings.